Harlow Museum and Walled Gardens

 A historic location

-The Museum is located in the former Mark Hall stables, linked with the Mark Hall Manor House – visited on three occasions by Queen Elizabeth 1 and her retinue.
-It is surrounded by the beautiful Walled Gardens which were originally the kitchen gardens for the great house and the famous families which lived there.
+The Museum is located in the former Mark Hall stables, linked with the Mark Hall Manor House – which had many distinguished occupants, dating back to the Norman Conquest.
+The great house was visited on three occasions by Queen Elizabeth 1 and her retinue.
+It is surrounded by the beautiful Walled Gardens which were originally the kitchen gardens for Mark Hall and the famous families which lived there.
+We have a short history of Mark Hall estate and many other local history publications available for visitors

 Our four main Galleries tell the story of Harlow over four periods: from recent times and the story of how modern Harlow was designed and built, through the Victorians, Stuart and Tudor times, reaching back through the middle ages to the remarkable Roman finds in the local area.
 Our new Living History Gallery shows how we explore and explain history through archeology, conservation work, displays and exhibitions.
 Gallery 5 is used for temporary exhibitions